HP3-16/machine-learning-1/README.md

 # Machine Learning

 Learing to use Github as well.
-In this we shall use the Neural Networks extensively.
+In this we shall use
+- Deep Learning extensively.
-- Uses Convolutional Neural Network
+- Convolutional Neural Networks (ConvNets) - ResNet50, Inception V3, VGG-16